verseles/SevenZip/README.md

 ## TODO / WIP

 - [x] Full support for add flags (7z switches)
-- [ ] Add custom support for gz, xz, etc. by using tar flags
+- [x] Add custom support for gz, xz, etc. by using tar flags
-- [ ] Use tar to keep original file permissions and other attributes
+- [x] Use tar to keep original file permissions and other attributes
+- [x] Auto untar on extraction
 - [x] Filter files by patterns
 - [x] Encrypt and decrypt
 - [ ] Test files using 7z test command
 - [x] Detect supported formats by the OS
 - [x] Add built-in binaries for mac and linux
 - [x] ~~Use docker for PHPUnit tests~~ not needed with built-in binaries
+- [ ] Use native zstd, brotli, and others as fallback for these formats

 ## Contributing